Our work

 Four Steps to Freedom is run entirely by volunteers.

-Our work is made possible by the generosity of our supporters and the volunteer vets, nurses, educators and animal lovers from around the world who travel to Tanzania every year on our behalf.
+Our lifesaving work at the Gongo Centre is made possible by the generosity of our supporters and the volunteer vets, nurses, educators and animal lovers from around the world who travel to Tanzania every year on our behalf.

 With your support, we will make rabies a thing of the past in the Meru district of Tanzania.